SHADES OF GREEN & EVERYTHING IN BETWEEN

 South-facing rooms or rooms with western afternoon sunshine will ADD WARMTH to your walls.
 So, if your walls are already a warm hue, you risk tipping the scales a bit too far for visual comfort.

 This next room looks gorgeous with Benjamin Moore Caldwell Green on the cabinets…

-However, PLEASE keep in mind, that how a paint colour looks online can be MUCh different from how it looks in your home.
+However, PLEASE keep in mind that how a paint color looks online can be much different from how it looks in your home.
 Why does this matter?